ChesterSng/TISC2022/Challenge 5B.md

 }
 ```

-The place with the highest chance of SSRF looks like the `report-issue` feature, where we can input an URL to the server to scan.
-However to get to the `do-report` feature, we are blocked by the proxy.
+The place with the highest chance of SSRF looks like the `report-issue` feature, where we can input an URL to the server to scan (the server will use puppeteer to visit the URL).
+However the `do-report` feature is blocked by the proxy.
 The `do-report` path is mapped to `forbidden`, instead of `do-report`.

 ```
 map             /login          http://app:8000/login